Illicit Fentanyl Present in Our Community

 - Bancroft, Thursday 8:30-12pm

-For more information or to arrange a more suitable time about the Lifesaver nasal spray kits, call 613-966-5500.
+For more information or to arrange a convenient time to learn about the Lifesaver nasal spray kits, call 613-966-5500.

 Naloxone kits are available at various pharmacy and health unit locations throughout Ontario - find one near you.